migupl/poc-puppeteer-lighthouse/README.md

 Because one of the **goals of Lighthouse** is to make sure sites are prioritizing mobile performance the default report will show this approach.
-The Lighthouse team have intentionally set the emulation settings to mimic a mobile device on a reasonable 3G connection and their thinks are _If your performance numbers are good on mobile, they'll be even better on desktop :) Users will be happy_.
+The Lighthouse team have intentionally set the emulation settings to mimic a mobile device on a reasonable 3G connection and it is based on their objective: _"If your performance numbers are good on mobile, they'll be even better on desktop :) Users will be happy"_.

-No [device emulation][13] is implemented as parameter option by this reason.
+No [device emulation][13] is implemented as parameter option for this reason.

-Using this containerized implementation gets a stable environment to getting good results because:
+Using this containerized implementation gets a stable environment to get good results because:

-- Lighthouse v3.0 is using as new internal auditing engine, codenamed [Lantern][14].
+- Lighthouse v3.0 is using a new internal auditing engine, codenamed [Lantern][14].
 It completes your audits faster, with less variance between runs
 - Chrome Headless gets a clean state every execution.

-But it is only that ... own thoughts.
+But it is only that... my own thoughts.
 No testing was done.

 The facility of getting local user privileges for shared folders will be used in every containers execution.

-## Using the Open Source Linux tool [podman][5] (The next generation of Linux container tools)
+## Using the Open Source Linux tool podman ([the next generation of Linux container tools][5])

-Running **podman** ([doc][6]) after v1.0 should never require root access (it's his goal) and will be an advantage over docker at future time.
-Podman's daemon-less architecture will be more flexible and secure than docker architecture that is necessarily running as root.
-It's promise.
+Running **[podman][6]** after v1.0 should never require root access (it's his goal) and will be an advantage over docker at a future time.
+Podman's daemon-less architecture will be more flexible and secure than the docker architecture that must be running as root.
+It's a promise.

-As this is a POC we will play with this tool although it's not an advantage now
+As this is a POC we will play with this tool although it has not advantages now

+Podman and docker installed versions are

 ```bash
 $ sudo podman -v